teddyliangfh/Complex_Networks/README.md

-# Complex-Newrorks-
+# Complex-Newrorks
-Simulate complex networks with different model(small world, scale-free, random), and how to measure the robustness of them.
+Simulate complex networks with different model(small world, scale-free, random), and how to esimate the robustness (when under random attack——remove nodes randomly ) of them.